Brianspha/chainlink_game/README.md

 The game contract is the heart of the entire system.
 Players have three ways to play the game:
 - **Free Play**: Redeem a free play token valid for three days.
 - **Paid Play**: Purchase a play token valid for seven days.
 Each play token costs a defined number of units of the PlayToken.
 - **Cross Play**: Use a token from another chain to play, provided a token was purchased or claimed on that chain.
+The cross chain communication is facilliated by chainlinks CCIP infrustructure where a player on chain A sends a <b>message</b> to chain b the exact implementation can be found here: <br/>
+- **Send message Chain A**: https://github.com/Brianspha/chainlink_game/blob/main/packages/contracts/src/game/Game.sol#L249
+- **Recieve Message from Chain A**: https://github.com/Brianspha/chainlink_game/blob/main/packages/contracts/src/game/Game.sol#L364

+This works vice versa aswell
 ### NFT Contract
 The NFT contract is used to reward users who have collected in-game items.